 Opinion: If you’ve the holiday budget required, it’s likely to be the holiday you’ll never forget.
 Exceptional attention to detail and outstanding service set Laucala Island well above anywhere I’ve ever stayed.
 If there was such a thing as 7 Star rating, Laucala is well qualified.

-Fiona Harper was a guest of Laucala Island
+Fiona Harper travelled as a guest of Laucala Island